PlayFab/gsdk/UnrealPlugin/README.md

 ## Adding the plugin to the project
 When using the plugin a few things need to be taken care off.

-First, open File Explorer and create a folder called “Plugins” in your games' root directory and in the Plugins folder, create a folder called "PlayfabGSDK".
-Then, drag all the files from the UnrealPlugin folder in this repo into the Plugins/PlayfabGSDK folder.
+First, open File Explorer and create a folder called “Plugins” in your games' root directory and in the Plugins folder, create a folder called "PlayFabGSDK".
+Then, drag all the files from the UnrealPlugin folder in this repo into the Plugins/PlayFabGSDK folder.

 Open the .uproject file in a text editor of your choice.
-In the plugins array add the PlayfabGSDK.
+In the plugins array add the PlayFabGSDK.

 See the example below: